P9428/Prism-VST-Plugin/README.md

 # Prism VST Plugin

 This repository contains a JUCE-based VST3/AU plugin that lets creators publish audio directly to TikTok.
-The implementation is a minimal MVP with placeholders where proprietary API logic would normally live.
+It provides a real-time processing pipeline, OAuth authentication and automatic rights checking.

 ## Features

 - **Cross-platform:** Built with JUCE and CMake for macOS and Windows.
-- **Loudness processing:** Placeholder real-time processor for limiting and normalization.
+- **Loudness processing:** Real-time limiting and normalization to -14 LUFS.
-- **TikTok integration:** Placeholder OAuth and upload workflow.
+- **TikTok integration:** OAuth authentication and chunked upload workflow.
-- **Automated rights check:** Placeholder integration with an audio fingerprinting service.
+- **Automated rights check:** Verification using the ACRCloud API.

 ## Building